rhochmayr/lilypad-rp-monitoring/node-monitor-service/README.md

 sudo systemctl start node-monitor.timer
 ```

-### 6. Monitor the Service
+### 6. Check the Service Logs

-You can monitor the service logs using the following command:
+You can check the service logs using the following command:

 ```bash
 journalctl -u node-monitor.service